 How much does a patent cost?

-There are three categories of expenses for the typical patent application: (1) attorney fees; (2) filing fees; and (3) drawing fees.
+There are three categories of expenses for the typical patent application: (1) attorney fees; (2) USPTO filing fees; and (3) drawing fees.
 Of the three, the most significant expense is the attorney fees.
 One of my primary motivations for starting Richards Patent Law was my desire to reduce the attorney fees required to file and prosecute high quality patent applications, thereby significantly reducing the cost to file a patent application.
 I will prepare and file your patent application for a fixed fee, based on the complexity of your invention and the work required to prepare a quality patent application to protect it.
 Call me to discuss the scope of your invention and I will provide you with a fixed fee agreement to prepare and file a patent application to protect your invention.

 In February 2008, Alan Kasper of the American Intellectual Property Law Association (AIPLA), presented information to an oversight hearing regarding the United States Patent and Trademark Office (USPTO).
 His presentation included information regarding the average patent costs in 2007.
 The information came from the AIPLA 2007 Report of the Economic Survey compiled from a survey of patent practitioners.